-Make This Classic Red Velvet Cake to Celebrate Juneteenth
+Bake This Classic Red Velvet Cake in Honor of Juneteenth

-Cookbook author Rosie Mayes shares her recipe and tips for moist red velvet cake.
+Cookbook author Rosie Mayes shares her recipe and tips for supremely moist red velvet cake.

-Whether you prefer it in the deepest shade of red, or the hue of ripe strawberries, red velvet cake is a classic on any dessert table.
-And for Juneteenth, the dessert offers much more than just a satisfaction to your sweet tooth.
+Whether you prefer your red velvet cake in the deepest shade of crimson or a most vibrant hue of ripe strawberries, it’s a classic dessert on the table any time of year.
+For Juneteenth, though, the cake offers much more than sweet tooth satisfaction.

 June 19, or Juneteenth, marks the day in 1865 when Union commander Major General Gordon Granger delivered the news in Galveston, Texas that slavery had been abolished.
 This news came to Texas over two years after the Emancipation Proclamation had been issued, which ordered all enslaved people in the Confederate states to be free.

-Red velvet cake’s relationship to Juneteenth stems from its red color, which according to Adrian Lipscombe, founder of 40 Acres & A Mule Project and owner of Uptowne Cafe & Bakery, actually became popular in the 20th century after a specific red food coloring started being used to give velvet cakes a red makeover.
+According to Adrian Lipscombe, red velvet cake’s relationship to Juneteenth stems from its red color, which became popular in the 20th century after a specific red food coloring brand became the popular choice for tinting the cake.

 “The red color it is today was given credit to Adams Extract, a Texas company.
-Before that, the ‘velvet cake’ was not red.
-The first color enhancing came from beet root, which was introduced during World War II as a result of rationing of food supplies like sugar,” she says.
+Before that, velvet cake was not red.
+The first color enhancing came from beet root, which was introduced during World War II as a result of rationing of food supplies like sugar,” says Lipscombe, founder of 40 Acres & A Mule Project and owner of Uptowne Cafe & Bakery in Wisconsin.
 “The cake that’s the deep red color we have today wasn't necessarily that color before.
 It was more of a fancy chocolate cake.”

-Lipscombe goes on to say that there are many explanations for why the color red is associated with Juneteenth, including it being a reminder of the blood of the enslaved people that were lost.
-Being from San Antonio, Lipscombe says the cake makes appearances at many of her family’s celebrations, including ones for Juneteenth.
-In 2019, she even collaborated with other chefs to organize a Juneteenth dinner at the James Beard House.
+Lipscombe adds that there are many symbolic explanations for why the color red is associated with Juneteenth, too: as a reminder of the blood of the enslaved people that were lost.
+Lipscombe, who hails from San Antonio, says the cake makes appearances at many of her family’s celebrations, including ones for Juneteenth.

-If you’re celebrating Juneteenth at home or you don’t want to show up empty-handed at the block party this weekend, put your baking skills to work and have a go at making one yourself.
-But before you go pulling out your apron and cream cheese, consider a few baking tips from Rosie Mayes, author of I Heart Soul Food whose forthcoming followup Super Soul Food with Cousin Rosie debuts this October 2022.
+If you’re celebrating Juneteenth at home or you don’t want to show up empty-handed at the block party this month, put your baking skills to work.
+But before you go pulling out your apron and cream cheese, consider a few baking tips from Mayes, author of I Heart Soul Food whose forthcoming followup Super Soul Food with Cousin Rosie debuts this October 2022.

-Mayes currently lives in Seattle, but her grandparents were from Baton Rouge, Louisiana, which inspired her to write her cookbook.
+Mayes’s grandparents were from Baton Rouge, Louisiana, which inspired her to write her first cookbook.
 “Southern cooking is important because it was always a big celebration when my family would get together and we always shared love and stories over food,” she says.
 “It’s a tradition that I keep on with my son and husband and my family.”

 Rosie Mayes’ Red Velvet Cake Recipe

-1. Preheat the oven to 325 degrees F. Spray two 9-inch cake pans with baking spray, or grease and flour them.
+1. Preheat the oven to 325°F. Spray two 9-inch cake pans with baking spray, or grease and flour them.

 2. In a large mixing bowl, combine the flour, cocoa powder, salt, and baking soda and sift or whisk together.